This giant buck is turning heads in Minnesota, thanks to the significantly young age of the hunter who tagged it.

 How many hunters can say they've harvested a deer with more antler points than they've had birthdays?

-11-year-old Lilly Mickelson accomplished that feat last week on her first hunt when she tagged a beauty of a Minnesota buck.
+11-year-old Lilly Mickelson accomplished that feat during the 2019 season on her first hunt when she tagged a beauty of a Minnesota buck.
 The whitetail had a 12-point rack, something even seasoned Midwest hunters can only dream about.

 She hunted the deer 10 minutes from her Chisago County home, with the help of her dad, Luke Mickelson.

 KMSP FOX 9 News caught up with the young hunter who killed a deer most would be proud of on her first time actively hunting.